RB - TEN - IR

 This Week Outlook

-Titans RB Darrynton Evans is being placed on short-term IR Thursday with a hamstring injury.
+Titans RB Darrynton Evans has been placed on season-ending IR due to a knee injury.

-Darrynton Evans carried three times for nine yards on Sunday as the Titans beat the Vikings by a 31-30 score on Sunday in Week 3 action.
+Darrynton Evans rushed two times for seven yards and caught two passes for an additional 11 yards on Sunday as the Titans beat the Chiefs by a 27-3 score.

 Evans (knee) was activated off injured reserve Saturday and surpassed Jeremy Mcnichols as the backup to running back Derrick Henry.
 Evans will not see a larger workload but is worth picking up as a handcuff to Henry by fantasy managers.

 The Titans activated RB Darrynton Evans (knee) from injured reserve.

 Evans was designated to return back on October 6th and will finally make his 2021 debut in Week 7.
 His presence could slightly lower the ceiling for Derrick Henry moving forward, but it would be foolish to overthink this.
 Henry remains a top-three fantasy football asset moving forward.
 Evans is a speculative PPR stash.

 Tennessee Titans running back Darrynton Evans has been designated to return from the injured reserve list.